IBM-Cloud/logistics-wizard-erp/README-BASIC.md

   * Easily create client apps using Android, iOS, and JavaScript SDKs.
   * Run your application on-premises or in the cloud.

+For the simulator, the API is generated using the [Swagger generator](https://docs.strongloop.com/display/public/LB/Swagger+generator) included in Loopback.

-1. Connect to http://<your-erp-service-url>/explorer/ to look at the ERP service API.
+1. Connect to http://[your-erp-service-url]/explorer/ to look at the ERP service API.

-This API has been generated using the [Swagger generator](https://docs.strongloop.com/display/public/LB/Swagger+generator) included in Loopback.

-### Registering with a Service Discovery
+## Using a Service Discovery
-* how to integrate with a Service Discovery service in a microservice architecture
+* (todo) how to integrate with the Service Discovery service in a microservice architecture
+* (todo) point to the code where the registration is done and the hearbeat is sent

-### Configuring auto-scaling
+## Configuring auto-scaling
-* how to configure auto-scaling to cope with additional load
+* (todo) how to configure auto-scaling to cope with additional load + script to generate load to actually show the auto-scaling in effect

-### Managing ERP service failures and loss of connectivity
+## Managing ERP service failures and loss of connectivity
-* lost of connectivity between the ERP service and its database
+* (todo) lost of connectivity between the ERP service and its database
-* lost of connectivity between the other services and the ERP service
+* (todo) lost of connectivity between the other services and the ERP service